edwardgaudio/nightcrawler-demo/README.md

 ### Usage

 ##### Getting Started:
+- Make sure you have Postgres up and running
-- Make a .env file with the following configurations
+- Make a .env file, top level, with the following configurations
 ```
 DB_HOST=your_localhost
 DB_USER=your_user